SJSU-CADRE-CLASSES/SJSU_ART_175_F18/Project3/PixelPunk(Lisa,Sizheliu,Kiki,Cleia).md

 The true self is always shifting.<br>
 We learn to adapt well to a new environment, or we have to.<br>

-It gets hader to perceive our unique identity
+It gets harder to perceive our unique identity
 ![Imgur](https://i.imgur.com/mLNqJUE.png)

 # Best ideas when brainstorming